philcrump/groundstation-tracking-scheduler/README.md

 # Groundstation Tracking Scheduler

-This software aims to automate the computation of a tracking schedule for a satellite groundstation.
+This software aims to automate the computation of a tracking schedule for a satellite groundstation, using a list of spacecraft with associated unique priority levels.

 The Spacecraft, Track, Observation and Schedule data is stored in a PostgreSQL database.
-This allows external applications to modify input parameters and view computed output data through their own database interface.
+This allows external applications to modify input parameters and view computed output data through a generic PostgreSQL interface.

 ## Usage

+Configuration parameters are set in *config.ini*, copy the template from *config.ini.example*

 `./gss`